NextGenSoftwareUK/OASIS-API-Javascipt-Package/README.md

 ### Data API

-It also features the Data API allowing data to be shared between the above providers giving full interoperability.
+It also features the powerful [Data API](https://www.ourworldthegame.com/single-post/web4-oasis-api-v2-3-1-released-with-new-improved-data-api-and-lots-more) allowing data to be shared between the above providers giving full interoperability.
 It also has powerful features such as auto-fail over, auto-load balancing and auto-replication across the providers so if one node goes down in your local area it will automatically switch to the next fastest node in your area independent of the network it belongs to, this way the OASIS API never has any downtime and will always be super fast and not reliant on only one network.
 This also applies for all the other API's such as the Avatar API etc. With unity consciousness the possibilities are limitless!

 ### Future Prove!
 Never Need To Learn A New Tech Stack/Language Again!

 The OASIS API is very intuitive and easy to use hiding away the complexities of the lower-level networks/protocols/platforms/API's but at the same time gives full power and control to power users who wish to dive deeper into the lower-level tech.
 This also means you do not need to keep learning new tech/APIs/programming languages etc, from now on you only ever need to use the very intuitive powerful OASIS API and the rest is taken care of for you!
 Also, even if a newer version of one network/API comes out like Holochain RSM or Ethereum 2, you do not need to do anything to port your app to the latest version, the OASIS will take care of this for you.
+This saves you valuable time to focus on bringing your idea to life!
+Happy Days! :)

 ### SEEDS API

-The OASIS API also has a SEEDS API allowing people to earn karma for donating and paying with Seeds as well as when they invite or join Seeds.
+The OASIS API also has a SEEDS API allowing people to earn karma for donating and paying with Seeds (a new currency based on re-generating the planet) as well as when they invite or join Seeds.
 Read more here: https://joinseeds.earth/

 ### Keys/Wallet API

-Finally it also features a Keys/Wallets API, which allows public private keys to be linked to your avatar per provider and private keys are only stored locally.
-Public keys and the rest of the wallet are stored on any provider.
+Finally it also features a new powerful Keys/Wallets API, which allows public private keys to be linked to your avatar per provider and private keys are only stored locally.
+Public keys and the rest of the wallet are stored on any provider (and auto-replicated across providers).
+Using the Avatar SSO you can also login using any of your public keys linked to your avatar (as well as either your username or email).
+You can also transfer tokens using any of these 3 so you do not need to ever worry about long meaningless public keys!

+All of your wallets, bank accounts, PayPal, etc can be linked to your aggregated OASIS Wallet so you can see your full balance of assets and easily transfer between ANY of them with just one cick, gone are the days of having to painfully manage and transfer between mutiple wallets just to get access to your funds!

 Because of the auto replication the private keys are automatically backed up to your local devices and can automatically sync between them so if you get a new device it can automatically sync with it, a bit like a decentralised offline cloud.

 You will never lose your keys again! ;-)